vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 ## Object types

 The script can clone a Virtual Service, handling the various changes needed due to differences between source and target clouds.
 See the *Examples* below for various scenarios that have been tested.
 When cloning a VS, the script can also modify VS parameters such as *ecmp_scaleout* (`-ecmp true|false`), *enable_rhi* (`-rhi true|false`) and VS/Pool placement networks that may need to change when cloning to a different cloud type.
+The cloned Virtual Service will be created in a disabled state by default.

 The script can also clone a GSLB Service within the same Controller.